meltyourface/blank/posts/Delirium/Exploring-Delirium-Altered-States-and-Personal-Transformation-in-Esoteric-Traditions/index.md

 Esoteric traditions are rich in symbolism, serving as a language through which spiritual truths and wisdom can be communicated.
 This symbolic language transcends traditional spoken or written language and speaks directly to the psyche, allowing for a more profound understanding of cosmic truths and one's place in the universe.

-Symbols found in esoteric traditions often contain multiple layers of meaning: a literal, symbolic, and spiritual interpretation.
+**Symbols found in esoteric traditions often contain multiple layers of meaning**: a literal, symbolic, and spiritual interpretation.
 The study of these symbols allows the individual to access hidden knowledge, connect with their inner wisdom, and attain a higher spiritual understanding.

 **4. The unveiling of hidden knowledge**